yugabyte/yugabyte-db/docs/content/preview/integrations/hevodata.md

 1. Under **Select an Ingestion Mode**, choose **Table**.
 You can also choose **Custom SQL**, in which case you also need to provide the actual SQL to fetch data from your tables. **Logical Replication** is not supported.
 1. Provide the database and schema name where the table data is present and other connection details.
 1. Select the tables which you want to ingest into Hevo.
-1. Select a value for the "Query Mode".
-If your table has an incrementing column and a timestamp column which gets updated for updates, you can choose "Change Data Capture".
-The mode "xmin" is not supported in YugabyteDB.
+1. Select a value for the **Query Mode**.
+If your table has an incrementing column and a timestamp column which gets updated for updates, you can choose **Change Data Capture**. **xmin** is not supported in YugabyteDB.
 1. Select and configure a destination as per your requirement.

 After the pipeline is created, data from your YugabyteDB cluster gets ingested into the destination via the Hevo pipeline.